carolninganga/joke-app/README.md

 ## Questions

-For questions about the project contact carolninganga or directly at null.
+For questions about the project or contributions please contact carolninganga.